yinglinglow/yinglinglow.github.io/blog/_posts/2018-02-13-GAN-walkthrough.md

 _Credits: Chris Olah, https://twitter.com/ch402/status/793911806494261248/photo/1_

-## Structure
+## General Model Structure

 First, we build the generator.
+The generator captures the distribution of the training data and produces the most likely outcome, to maximise the probability of the discriminator making a mistake.

 It takes in random numbers (say, an array of 100 points) as an input, and projects it to a 3D array.
 Using transposed convolution (also known as fractionally strided convolutions/ deconvolution), the image size increases (e.g. from a 2x2 to a 4x4).

 The output is an image, e.g. a 56x56x3 array which gives a 56x56 RGB image (3 channels).